SimVascular/simvascular.github.io-archive/source/documentation/meshing/_tetgenIsotropicMeshing.md

 	Click the button "Run Mesher"
 	Click "Yes" to continue

-It may take a while fo meshing, which depends on the size of model and the estimated global max edge size.
+It may take a while for meshing, which depends on the size of model and the estimated global max edge size.
 When your mesh has completed, the mesh shows in the 3D-view window of Display and a dialog pops up to show some mesh info (like the number of points, elements, faces, etc.).
 To see the mesh easier, hide the model temporarily.

 <font color="red">**HELPFUL HINT:** </font> The estimated edge size is about half of the radius of the smallest cap in the model.